 The non-cancerous growths, uterine fibroids, also called leiomyomas, are smooth benign muscular tumours that develop with the uterus’ muscular walls.
 The tumours can be larger and could fill the abdominal cavity or can be as small as a pea.
 Approximately 80% of females experience fibroids during their lifetime.

-This gynaecological disorder affects females during their perimenopausal and reproductive years.
+This gynecological disorder affects females during their perimenopausal and reproductive years.
 The types of uttering fibroids are subserosal (that grows outside the uterus), submucosal (that grows near the uttering lining), or intramural (that grows in the muscle).
 Although a few subserosal fibroids do not cause symptoms, submucosal and intramural fibroids may cause the most cramping and bleeding.

 Understanding Fibroid Removal